 In some cases, employers refuse to believe their employer is injured enough to need a Workers’ Compensation claim.
 In those cases, employers might refuse to file the claim at all.
 In such cases, you and our Danvers Workers’ Compensation lawyers can start the case on your own.
 The sooner you speak to an attorney, the sooner you can overcome this hurdle.
 You should speak with an attorney immediately before anything is even filed, just so you have legal representation if things go wrong.

 Your Lawyer Can Identify Whether You Have a Valid Workers’ Comp Claim in Massachusetts

-This insurance kicks in when a worker suffers an injury while at work or a work-related illness.
-The condition must be severe enough to affect the worker longer than five days.
-Note that, under Massachusetts law, this five-day period does not need to be consecutive.
+This insurance kicks in when an employee suffers an injury while at work or a work-related illness.
+The condition must be severe enough to affect the worker for longer than five days.
+Note that under Massachusetts law, this five-day period does not need to be consecutive.